Search

 • A SEP IRA may be a better choice if you have a high income.
 A Roth IRA may not allow you to save enough to replace your income in retirement, and you may not qualify anyway.
 Having a higher income also likely means you're in a higher tax bracket, so the immediate tax deduction may be more valuable.

-Should you contribute to both a SEP & Roth IRA?
+Can you contribute to both SEP & Roth IRAs?

-You have the option to contribute to both a SEP IRA and a Roth IRA.
+You can contribute to both a SEP IRA and a Roth IRA, creating a balanced strategy that combines tax-deferred and tax-free growth.
 You could offer a SEP IRA as a small business owner or have one as a self-employed person and also put money in a Roth IRA.
-This can be a tax-wise move and a particularly strong strategy if you're able to max out annual contributions to your Roth IRA because you'll have your completely separate SEP IRA to keep contributing to.
+This may be a tax-wise move and a particularly strong strategy if you're able to max out annual contributions to your Roth IRA, because you'll have your completely separate SEP IRA to keep contributing to.

 These are just two of many different retirement account options you may have.
 An experienced Thrivent financial advisor can work with you to review your overall financial picture and help you decide which retirement options can best meet your needs.